Styles

 }

-After that, you need to import the file in your current styles.
+}After that, you need to import the file in your current styles.
 Don't forget to load the CSS via ViteJS.

-and access to a map with all sprites infos.
+If you use a CSS preprocessing language (Less/SCSS/Sass/Stylus), you can use the mixin sprite and access a map with all sprites info.
 If you use regular CSS, you will only access to generated classes.

 You can see the usage with the examples.